python/cpython/Doc/library/socket.rst

 .. function:: getfqdn([name])

    Return a fully qualified domain name for *name*.
-If *name* is omitted or empty, it is interpreted as the local host.
+If *name* is omitted or empty, it is interpreted as the local host (as returned by :func:`gethostname`).
    To find the fully qualified name, the hostname returned by :func:`gethostbyaddr` is checked, followed by aliases for the host, if available.
 The first name which includes a period is selected.
 In case no fully qualified domain name is available and *name* was provided,